tywalch/electrodb/README.md

 ```

 #### Service Pagination
 Pagination with services is also possible.
 Similar to [Entity Pagination](#entity-pagination), calling the `.page()` method returns a `[pager, results]` tuple.
-Also similar to pagination on Entities, the pager object returned by default is a deconstruction of the returned LastEvaluatedKey.
+Also, similar to pagination on Entities, the pager object returned by default is a deconstruction of the returned LastEvaluatedKey.

 #### Pager Query Options